Skyteknikk/NordeaChallengeTerraform/README.md

 ```

-### Using Terraform as IaC
+### Using Terraform as IaC with Common tools

-Before running Terraform:

--- Azure Subscription
--- Azure CLI installed and logged in:
+-- Azure CLI installed on Workstation and used via Powershell Client
-az login
-Terraform installed (>= 1.5)
+-- git
+-- VSCode
+-- Azure Portal
+-- Github
+-- Local
+-- Bash & Powershell Commands
+-- az-commands

 ### How to Deploy
 1. Initialize Terraform